27 BEST Low-Light Indoor Plants (That are easy to care for!)

 Beans are one of the easiest vegetables to grow indoors mainly because they require less sunlight than most other vegetables, as well as they can use less space by growing vertically!
 Here are some ideas for how you can create your own vertical gardens!
 Another reason why green beans makes by top 5 list is because it’s difficult to eat fresh green beans all year long when they start costing over $4/pound during the winter!
 It’s much more cost effective to simply grow your own and enjoy them whenever you want!
 Just keep a constant planting schedule every few weeks and you’ll never run out!

 These are the top 5 BEST vegetables to grow indoors.
+Just starting out?
 Choose to grow green beans for a small-space crop that you can grow year round!

 Vegetable #4: Spinach